mhoffman/kmos/doc/source/topic_guides/proc_syntax.rst

                                                    species='A')],
   pt.add_process(diffusion_up)

-You can complicated this `ad infinitum` but you now no elements needed to define processes.
+You can complicated this `ad infinitum` but you know all elements needed to define processes.